Arva/arva-js/esdoc-res/tutorial.md

 Based on the above description, one might object with the concern that performing deep checks for every update sounds really inefficient.
-In response to that we've learned by experience that the different `options` objects are generally not nested nor overly complicated, but rather the *View hierarchy* tends to be much more intricate.
-By avoiding huge renders of completely updated view hierarchy we instead focus on limiting this and focusing on detecting a limited subset of `option` updates.
+In response to that we've learned by experience that the different `options` objects are generally not nested or rather shallow, but rather the *View hierarchy* tends to be much more intricate.
+By avoiding huge (virtual) renders of completely updated view hierarchy we instead focus on limiting this and focusing on detecting a limited subset of `option` updates.
 For React developers, you might think of the options propagation to children as if every View was a `PureComponent`.